 If your book supports your existing brand and you have a website for that, consider creating a unique landing page for your book on that site instead of a separate site.
 As soon have you have decided on the title of your book, reserve the appropriate domain name.
 For instance, if you are a beekeeper with an existing site, for example, beesknees.ca, and your book is specifically about beekeeping in cities, titled Urban Bees, consider reserving a domain such as urbanbees.ca.

 If you don’t want a separate site, that domain name can simply redirect to your landing page.
 Plus, it prevents anyone else from registering your book title as their domain name.
 Maliciously or accidentally, it’s not good for you.
-If you have a website, then you’ll know that the domain name is renewed annually.
-You only own it for as long as you pay for it.
+If you have a website, then you’ll know that you only own your domain name for as long as you pay for it.
 But registering a name only costs a couple of bucks, so it’s not a big expense.

 Either way, the domain name that you use to promote your book—in emails, on social media, or in advertisements, for instance—should take me to a landing page where the book is visible.
 Don’t leave me stranded on a business website with no mention of the book I’ve been directed to find there!

 If you simply add a page to your existing site just for your book, do consider the unique domain name.
 For instance, a life coach with a site, changeitup.ca who writes a book, How to Network can identify that page as changeitup.ca/HowtoNetwork.
-It’s not as streamlined as a unique URL and I don’t recommend it going to three or more forward slashes or simply gets too long!
-Instead, add a noticeable link to your home and leave it at changeitup.ca
+It’s not as streamlined as a unique URL and I don’t recommend it going to three or more forward slashes or it simply gets too long!
+Instead, add a noticeable link to your existing home page at changeitup.ca

-The forward slashes or using your existing business name are better choices for short business or book names.
-For instance, if your book title is BeeKeeping for Urban Novices, consider a shorter name, such as urbanbees.ca or even urbanbeenovice.ca These can be how people “search” also.
-So, you want to show up there. (we’ll talk about optimizing your website for searches another day).
+The forward slashes or using your existing business domain are better choices for short names.
+For instance, if your book title is BeeKeeping for Urban Novices, consider a shorter name, such as urbanbees.ca or even urbanbeenovice.ca The key words Bee, and Urban, are likely how people “search” for information online also.
+So, you want to show up in those key word searches.
 The worst type of name choice is BKFUN.ca!
 Unless we are already familiar with the acronym, this will be hard for your book buyers to remember.
-And, while we’re talking about domain names, many business advisors tell everyone they should own their own name as a domain, even if they don’t create the website.
+And, while we’re talking about domain names, many business advisors say everyone should own their own name as a domain, even if they don’t create the website.
 JillSmith.ca or JillSmith.com or both.
 It prevents someone else from using it, especially with malicious intent.

-The benefit of adding your book to your existing brand also means that if you have widgets to sell, in addition to your book, people will be on your site.
-One step closer in the sales funnel!
-Make the browser feel welcomed.
+The benefit of adding your book to your existing brand site also means that if you also have widgets to sell (in addition to your book) people will be on your site and one step closer in the sales funnel!

 So, what should be on that landing page or website?
 First, as with any marketing tool, think about it from the reader’s point of view.
 What does your target market want?
 What do they expect?
 The site doesn’t need to be a deep dive, a book site can be as simple as a single page.